JSOV2001/ros2_control_guide/README.md

 ## Guide for implementing *ros2_control* in an URDF and Gazebo

-*Note:* As the title suggests, this guide only focus on using ros2_control in Gazebo, not in real-world robots.
+*Note:* Please, remember that this guide and code are a work in progress, so don't worry if you see any changes in the future.
+Everything'll be updated in due time.

 ## Section 0: Pre-requirements